Welcome to the “2-Minute Money Manager,” a short video feature answering money questions submitted by readers and viewers.

 Today’s question comes from Jackie:

-I have two credit card companies suggesting a ‘Personal Loan’.
-They offer a loan amount up to $35,000.00 in order to pay off Credit cards and other accounts at 6.99% interest!
+I have two credit card companies suggesting a “personal Loan.”
+They offer a loan amount up to $35,000 in order to pay off credit cards and other accounts at 6.99% interest!
 This also shows I would have this loan paid off in 36 months.
 Advice?

-Jackie, the first thing I’ve got to ask yourself: Are you putting a Band-Aid on a gaping wound?
+Jackie, the first thing I’ve got to ask: Are you putting a Band-Aid on a gaping wound?
 In other words, why do you need a consolidation loan in the first place?

 Let’s go through this, step by step.

 If you’re spending more than you make, you shouldn’t be thinking about a loan as your first step.
-Instead, you should first be figuring out where your spending leaks are and plugging them.
+Instead, you should first figure out where your spending leaks are and plug them.
 Otherwise, getting a debt consolidation loan is a short-term solution, since consistently spending more than you make will ultimately land you in bankruptcy court.

-Step two: If you need help, find it
+Step No. 2: If you need help, find it

 If you really don’t need any help or guidance, then let’s move on to…

-Let’s get back to Jackie’s specific question: She says she has two credit card companies offering loans up to $35,000.00 for up to three years at just under 7 percent.
+Let’s get back to Jackie’s specific question: She says she has two credit card companies offering loans up to $35,000 for up to three years at just under 7%.
 Should she bite?